SAP-docs/btp-business-application-studio/docs/Project_Explorer_780ba0f.md

 ## CAP DATA MODELS AND SERVICES

 When working in a Full Stack Cloud Application dev space, you can use the *CAP DATA MODELS AND SERVICES* section to see a simplified structure of the project.
-It displays a hierarchical view of the main source units: UI, services, data modules, and external data modules.
+It displays a hierarchical view of the main source units: UI, services, data models, and external data models.

 ![](images/CAP_Project_Explorer_68898fc.png)